 2017 Verano Sedan comes in three trim levels, with an average price that is $1,084 more compared to its rivals.
 With a heavier body, and on average more powerful engine, Verano

 2017 Verano Sedan has a 5-star NHTSA overall crash safety rating, which is higher than the average among other competing models.
 Furthermore, it has higher than average ratings for all three crash tests: Front, Side, and Side Plole.
-Customers have filed four complaints, which is less than the average for its rivals.
+Customers have filed six complaints, which is less than the average for its rivals.
 There is also one recall issued by Buick, which by itself is a relatively low number.